bahaagalal/terraform-aws-elasticsearch-service/modules/elasticsearch-cluster-backup/README.md

 # Elasticsearch Cluster Backup Module

 This terraform module takes snapshots of an Elasticsearch cluster to an S3 bucket.
 The module is a scheduled lambda function that calls the elasticsearch APIs to perform snapshotting and backup related tasks documented [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).
+It also deploys another lambda function that allows you to query the snapshot API on demand.

 ---